NVIDIA/spark-rapids/docs/configs.md

 <a name="sql.replaceSortMergeJoin.enabled"></a>spark.rapids.sql.replaceSortMergeJoin.enabled|Allow replacing sortMergeJoin with HashJoin|true
 <a name="sql.shuffle.spillThreads"></a>spark.rapids.sql.shuffle.spillThreads|Number of threads used to spill shuffle data to disk in the background.|6
 <a name="sql.stableSort.enabled"></a>spark.rapids.sql.stableSort.enabled|Enable or disable stable sorting.
 Apache Spark's sorting is typically a stable sort, but sort stability cannot be guaranteed in distributed work loads because the order in which upstream data arrives to a task is not guaranteed.
 Sort stability then only matters when reading and sorting data from a file using a single task/partition.
 Because of limitations in the plugin when you enable stable sorting all of the data for a single task will be combined into a single batch before sorting.
 This currently disables spilling from GPU memory if the data size is too large.|false
+<a name="sql.typedImperativeAggregate.enabled"></a>spark.rapids.sql.typedImperativeAggregate.enabled|Allow running TypedImperativeAggregate functions on the GPU, which may cause unexpected crash if parts of aggregate fall back to CPU while other stages running on the GPU.|false
 <a name="sql.udfCompiler.enabled"></a>spark.rapids.sql.udfCompiler.enabled|When set to true, Scala UDFs will be considered for compilation as Catalyst expressions|false
 <a name="sql.variableFloatAgg.enabled"></a>spark.rapids.sql.variableFloatAgg.enabled|Spark assumes that all operations produce the exact same result each time.
 This is not true for some floating point aggregations, which can produce slightly different results on the GPU as the aggregation is done in parallel.
 This can enable those operations if you know the query is only computing it once.|false
 <a name="sql.window.range.byte.enabled"></a>spark.rapids.sql.window.range.byte.enabled|When the order-by column of a range based window is byte type and the range boundary calculated for a value has overflow, CPU and GPU will get the different results.
 When set to false disables the range window acceleration for the byte type order-by column|false